 Well, the time has come for me to start car shopping.
-Although my trusty old 2001 Lexus is still a great car, I think it’s life is nearing retirement.
+Although my trusty old car is still great, I think it’s life is nearing retirement.
 The question now is what do I replace it with?
 Looking at my personal needs, I realized my next car needs to be “dog-friendly” and suitable for my two Dobermans.
 So what makes a car Doberman friendly?

-First of all you obviously want a safe vehicle.
+First of all, you obviously want a safe vehicle.
 Look up consumer reports or JD Powers for ratings on reliable, crash-tested cars.
-You don’t want to get stranded on the highway with your dog, with no water and terrible freezing or hot weather.
+You don’t want to get stranded on the highway with your dog with no water and freezing or hot weather.

-Ideally a dog-friendly vehicle will have certain key features.
+Ideally, a dog-friendly vehicle will have certain key features.
 For a safe ride with your dog, you want to either confine it to the back seats or back cargo area.
-You can also use a seat belt harness or a divider to restrict the dog to the back seats.
+You can also use a car seat belt harness or a divider to restrict the dog to the back seats.
 You don’t want him jumping into the front area.
-This is especially important for clingy Dobermans who want to be up front with the owner and accidentally step on the transmission area controls.
+This is especially important for clingy velcro Dobermans who want to be upfront with their owner.

 A vehicle that allows dogs to jump into the rear area is convenient.
 Cars with low sills on the rear hatch or low floors are ideal.
-Not only is this easier for aging dogs who have a harder time jumping up but it also gives you the option of using a doggy loading ramp.
-Dobermans with bad stiff legs will thank you.
+Not only is this easier for old dogs who have a harder time jumping up but it also gives you the option of using a doggy loading ramp.
 These come either as telescoping or foldable ramps.
+Senior Dobermans with stiff legs will thank you.
 The other advantage of low rear trunks or hatch openings is it makes it easier for owners to load those heavy, over 30 lb bags of food.

 Another nice feature to have are rear seats that can be removed or folded down.
 This would allow a Doberman to lie down or stretch out in the back area.
 Just be sure that if the rear seats fold down, they fold down flat, or else you’ll need to pad the floor with blankets to make a flat surface.
-On long road trips, this would allow your dobe to lie down and sleep.
+On long road trips, this would allow your Doberman to lie down and sleep comfortably.

 A washable or non-fabric floor in the back cargo area is great.
 Some dogs get car-sick and cleaning vomit off fabric is not easy or fun.
 Some cars (like the new Ford Bronco) have drain plugs in the floor giving you the option to hose down the interior.
-Otherwise don’t spray water inside your car, unless you want a musty, moldy smell, water may collect in the spare wheel well, and destroy your door speakers or have water seeping into crevices causing rust.
+Otherwise don’t spray water inside your car, unless you want a musty, moldy smell.
+Water may collect in the spare wheel well, destroy your door speakers, or let water seep into crevices causing rust.
 Just use a wet soapy sponge to clean up any messes back there.

-Another thing to consider in a Doberman dog-friendly vehicle is the fabric of the seats.
+Another thing to consider when looking for cars for dog owners is the fabric of the seats.
 Just like sofas, some fabrics seem to cling or grab hold of those short hairs more than others.
-At the dealership ask if they’ll allow you to test out your dog in the back seat (just mention you’re checking the space not the fabric).
+At the dealership ask if they’ll allow you to test out your dog in the back seat (just mention you’re checking the space, not the fabric).
 Also, consider how well the fabric material or color will deal with dog drool or slobber.
 Leather is not necessarily the best alternative to fabric seats.
-Leather seats feel hot in the summer and cold in the winter and dog claws can easily scratch the surface.
+Leather seats feel hot in the summer and cold in the winter, and dog claws can easily scratch the surface.
 Not to mention some dogs may want to chew on leather thinking it’s similar to toy material.
 Back seat protectors are pretty much a must for dog owners.

 When evaluating vehicles, you may also want to compare the specs of the cargo area space or cargo cubic feet.
-Consider getting a vehicle with a sunroof/moonroof or rear windows that open that allow airflow to the back area.
-You especially want air flow if your dog is prone to doggie farts.
-If you transport your Doberman puppies in crates, you might want the option of tie down clips to secure crates in the event of emergency braking.
+Consider getting a vehicle with a sunroof/moonroof or rear windows that open to allow airflow to the back area.
+You especially want airflow if your dog is prone to doggie farts.
+If you transport your Doberman puppies in crates, you might want the option of tie-down clips to secure crates in the event of emergency braking.

 Lastly, the one feature you can probably forget about is the car security alarm system.
-Your doberman is probably a great deterrent and noise maker.
+Your Doberman is probably a great deterrent and noisemaker already.